Andrei Bani: Club career

 Bani joined the youth setup of Dinamo București in 2015, having previously played for Pro Luceafărul București.

-He made his professional debut for the former team on 23 February 2020, aged 17, in a 0–1 Liga I loss to Gaz Metan Mediaș.
+He made his professional debut for Dinamo on 23 February 2020, aged 17, in a 0–1 Liga I loss to Gaz Metan Mediaș.
 On 5 July that year, Bani scored his first goal in a 3–1 away win over Academica Clinceni.